Wensleydale sheep

 The Wensleydale is a British breed of domestic sheep.
 It is named for the Wensleydale region of North Yorkshire, in the north of England, where it was bred in the early nineteenth century by cross-breeding a Dishley Leicester ram with local long-woolled sheep of a breed that is now extinct.
 It has a blue-grey face and long purled wool, and is among the heaviest of British sheep breeds.
 It is an endangered breed, and is categorised as "at risk" by the Rare Breeds Survival Trust.
 It is often used as a ram breed to cross with other breeds to obtain market lambs, and for its high-quality wool.

 History

-The mating of a Leicester ram with a Teeswater ewe in 1838 made the famous ram 'BLUE CAP' who was the first sire of the Wensleydale breed.
+The mating of a Leicester ram with a Teeswater ewe in 1838 made the famous ram Bluecap who was the first sire of the Wensleydale breed.

-Today this breed is established throughout the United Kingdom and extends into mainland Europe, this breed is also being established in the United States of America.
+Two breed societies were formed in the late nineteenth century; after the First World War they merged to form the Wensleydale Longwool Sheep Breeders Association.

 The Wensleydale contributed to the development of the Blue-faced Leicester.